carlosperate/awesome-microbit/README.md

 - [Writing the second video game for the Micro:bit in Rust](https://hackernoon.com/writing-the-second-video-game-for-the-micro-bit-in-rust-3cd8b5ab22d3) - Updating a micro:bit game and porting it to the Rust language.
 - [Build A Klawsome microbit Controlled Tank](https://www.kitronik.co.uk/blog/klawsome-microbit-controlled-tank/) - Tutorial on how to design a build a perspex micro:bit tank.
 - [Adding a new module to MicroPython](http://cigdemsengul.blogspot.co.uk/2017/04/offline-development-in-microbit-adding.html) - Article describing an experiment to add a new module into MicroPython for the micro:bit.

+### Article Collections

+- [MultiWingSpan](http://www.multiwingspan.co.uk/micro.php) - A large collection of examples, instructions, and direction on how to use electronic components.

 ## Videos